 It is in this pursuit that the University held two Science and Technology Research and Innovation Expo in 2015 and 2016 showcasing on 60, and 180 projects, respectively, that had potential, for driving entrepreneurship to the community and hence, stimulating economic growth to the thousands of graduates who would otherwise be lost into poverty.
 These two expos also exposed the need to infuse international views and expertise; and thus, the idea of hosting an international conference originated.

-This 2018 National University of Lesotho International Science and Technology Innovation Conference & Expo (NULISTICE-2018) is meant to provide an opportunity to turn ideas into action.
+This 2020 National University of Lesotho International Science and Technology Innovation Conference & Expo (NULISTICE-2020) is meant to provide an opportunity to turn ideas into action.
 It is expected that the attending scholars from all over the world will share their basic research findings, lessons in university-industry cooperation, successes and failures in commercialization and policy recommendations in any of the areas mentioned above.
-NULISTICE-2018 and the parallel events combined together are going to be bigger in scope and wider in reach.
-While the previous events were just one day expos and workshops, this 2018 event will combine together an International Conference & Expo, student’s competitions (proposed Vodacom-NUL Hackathon), Gala Dinner and a Daytrip for the international visitors.
+NULISTICE-2020 and the parallel events combined together are going to be bigger in scope and wider in reach.
+While the previous events were just one day expos and workshops, this 2020 event will combine together an International Conference & Expo, student’s competitions (proposed Vodacom-NUL Hackathon), Gala Dinner.

 It is our collective duty to promote responsible business practices by mobilizing rresources and assisting entrepreneurship actions in each sector to ensure self-employment and job creation amongst the youth to develop the nation.
 One of the key messages to be conveyed in this conference is that responsibility cannot be outsourced.
 We have to develop flexible policies that would help in promoting ideas and give confidence and support to those who want to build the future.
 Taking part in business means to take responsibility to adopt responsible business practices that take into account both the bottom line and the impact of their activities on society.
 Academia, Governments and Non-government institutions have responsibility to protect fundamental rights of the do and the don’ts to improve and provide a forum for dialogue, peer learning, standard setting, analysis, and best policy recommendations to promote the innovative practices in the nation in particular, and the world in general.